Department of Finance (Australia)

-Unlike in many countries, Australia's Department of Finance does not deal with general economic policy, which is the responsibility of the Department of the Treasury.
-The Treasurer has a wider range of powers and responsibilities than the Minister for Finance, who has a comparatively narrower portfolio.
+Unlike in many countries, Australia's Department of Finance has a broad range of responsibilities across many economic areas, not limited to advising on Government programs and policy.
+These include directly administering programs and responsibilities, and having several corporate areas and sub-agencies administered within them.

 The head office of the department is located at One Canberra Avenue, in the Canberra suburb of Forrest.
 Formerly, it was located in the John Gorton Building, named after Australia's prime minister between 1968 and 1971.

 History

 The Department of Finance was formed by way of an Administrative Arrangements Order issued on 18 September 2013 and replaced the functions previously performed by the former Department of Finance and Deregulation.
 In an earlier reconstruction, the department was called the Department of Finance and Administration.